rushilshah11/automated-financial-data-pipeline/README.md

 # 📈 Automated Financial Data Pipeline

 This project demonstrates a robust, full-stack data and web application pipeline designed for collecting, processing, and distributing personalized financial updates to users.
+Primarly focuses on backend development (FastAPI, PostgreSQL, ETL pipeline), but includes a React frontend to visualize data, test endpoints, and understand the flow between frontend and backend services.
+It’s a learning tool for seeing how React interacts with API endpoints and how the full stack connects.

 It showcases modern software engineering principles, cloud deployment readiness, and end-to-end data orchestration.

 ---